 Women's leadership retreat

-Join us on this HotHouse women's creative leadership retreat in October 2019, a four-day guided journey to become a more authentic, courageous and effective leader and change-agent.
+Join us on this HotHouse women's creative leadership retreat in April 2020, a four-day guided journey to become a more authentic, courageous and effective leader and change-agent.
+This programme is fully booked, but you may be interested in the Nature of Leadership in March, or in one of our autumn programmes.

 HotHouse invites you to a women’s retreat crafted to evoke and cultivate the power of being a woman.
 This transformational experience is facilitated by an all-female team of local and international expertise.